-King's Dining Retail Locations
+King's Dining On-campus Restaurants

-In addition to the King's Court Dining Hall, King's Dining has several retail locations that are available to students and guests.
+In addition to the King's Court Dining Hall, King's Dining has several on-campus restaurants that are available to students and guests.
 They are listed below.
 Please visit www.dineoncampus.com/kings for a more detailed description of these dining locations.
+Face coverings must always be worn except when seated and eating in all the on-campus restaurants.

 - Susquehanna Place

-- Connerton's Café
+- · Connerton's Café

-- Leo's On Mane

-- Monarch Mart
+- · Monarch Mart

-- Chick-Fil-A
+- · Chick-Fil-A